ucfopen/UDOIT/INSTALL_CANVAS.md

 ---
 ## Update the Institutions Table
 UDOIT is built to support more than one LMS instance.
-For this purpose we have an `institution` table that must be populated with the LMS information.
+For this purpose, we have an `institution` table that must be populated with the LMS information.

 1. Inside the UDOIT directory, run `cp .ins.env.example .ins.env`
 2. open `.ins.env` with a text editor (i.e. Notepad, VS Code, etc.)